-Aaron Walpensky had gone to Denver for reasons that were only disclosed in the last article a week after the incident, partly for business reasons and partly for health concerns.
-In short, while he was going from his hotel to a theater in the evening of December 27, he stopped to ask a couple of men about where the theater was.
-In "helping" him to the theater, they went down this dark alley and at one point seized him, gagged him, struck him on the head, grabbed his wallet of $935 in bank drafts, and disappeared.
+Aaron Walpensky had gone to Denver for reasons that were only disclosed in the last article a week after the incident, which was partly for business reasons and partly for health concerns.
+In short, while he was going from his hotel to a theater in the evening of December 27, he stopped to ask two men about where the theater was.
+In "helping" him to the theater, they went down a dark alley, and at one point seized him, gagged him, struck him on the head, grabbed his wallet of $935 in bank drafts*, and disappeared.
 In his daze, he went to a nearby hotel to get ungagged, tell the events that unfolded, and contact the police.
-The following series of articles over the week following give a really interesting and clear account about the mugging.
-In the last article, aparently, he has such a rough time with the situation, the police, and his weak health that he refered to Denver simply as a "Bad Town".
+This series of articles over the following week give a really interesting and clear account about the mugging.
+In the last article, he apparently had such a rough time coping with the mugging, the police, and his weak health that he refered to Denver simply as a "Bad Town".

-Several interesting points about the articles.
-First, the sum of $935 in 1912 is about the equivalent of over $23k in 2017.
-Second, the casual references mentioned in the paper about Mr. Walpensky always carrying large sums of money is alarming!
-Third, some of the articles also make casual references to Mrs. Walpensky's heightened edginess about the two incidents making the whole situation ripe for being robbed again!
-Finally, perhaps people were more trusting then, but asking for directions from strangers near a dark alley does not seem like the best way to get help!
+Several interesting points arise from the articles.
+First, the sum of $935 in 1912 is nearly the equivalent of $25,000 in 2020 and is a very large amount to be casually carrying.
+Second, the casual references stated in the paper about Mr. Walpensky always carrying large sums of money is alarming and would not be included in newspaper articles today!
+Third, some of the articles also make references to Mrs. Walpensky's heightened edginess, or anxiety, about the two incidents making the whole situation ripe for being robbed again!
+Finally, and perhaps people were more trusting at that time, but asking strangers near a dark alley for directions is not the wisest idea!